 This support and emotional care received through women gathering together, is often overlooked, especially in an age where we rarely have enough time for our homes, careers, children and partners.

 Making time to gather together with a trusted group can make a real difference to your health and wellbeing.
 Many red tent groups, moon lodges and women’s groups are springing up in response to this need.
-Indeed here at The Meditative Counsellor we are hosting a monthly women’s group through Zoom, meeting on the second Monday of the month at 7.30pm.
+Indeed here at The Meditative Counsellor I host a Facebook group called daughters of difficult mothers.

-We also hold a yearly weekend retreat for our members where we host workshops, talks, women’s yoga and inner journeying.
+I also hold a yearly weekend retreat for our members where I deliver workshops, talks, women’s yoga and inner journeying.
 Where women get the chance for some time out, to relax and renew themselves.